tin2tin/2D_Cutout_People/README.md

 - On each start-up of Blender you must click the Enable Environment, to get it running.

 ### 10. **Write a Prompt**
-- Prompt something like this to get at full body character: "boy, wide-shot, full body, 2d, shoes/feet, in the style of a comic, neutral background"
+- Prompt example to get a full body character: "boy, wide-shot, full body, 2d, shoes/feet, in the style of a comic, neutral background"

 That's it!
 Your add-on should now be installed and ready to use in Blender.